 Change your stride length to decrease how much work your calf & foot muscles have to do.
 Your stride length is how far you’re stepping with each step.
 Often times, people take excessively long strides when walking quickly.
 This increases the amount of work the lower leg and foot muscles have to do on the increasing your risk of foot pain & injury.
 Walking at a higher cadence (more steps per minute) while decreasing your stride length will allow you to walk at the same speed and decrease your risk of injury.

-If your foot is still hurting, give us a call!
+If your foot is still hurting, call the Portland, Oregon plantar fasciitis experts!

 If simple tweaks to your walking program is not enough to fix your foot pain we are here to help!